FilecoinFoundationWeb/filecoin-foundation/src/content/blog/case-study-genrait-leverages-filecoin-network-for-greater-visibility-access-and-storage-of-genomic-data.md

 ---
+title:
-title: "Case Study: GenRAIT Leverages Filecoin Network for Greater Visibility, Access, and Storage of Genomic Data"
+  "Case Study: GenRAIT Leverages Filecoin Network for Greater Visibility, Access, and Storage of Genomic Data"
 slug: case-study-genrait-leverages-filecoin-network-for-greater-visibility-access-and-storage-of-genomic-data
-created-on: 2023-04-21T07:26:23.379Z
+created-on: 2023-04-21T07:26:23.379000Z
-updated-on: 2023-04-21T07:26:23.379Z
+updated-on: 2023-04-21T07:26:23.379000Z
-published-on: 2023-04-21T07:33:56.200Z
+published-on: 2023-04-21T07:33:56.200000Z
+description:
-description: GenRAIT provides scientists with the platform they need to analyze genomic data, generate scientific breakthroughs, and experiment at scale, all in one unified ecosystem.
+  GenRAIT provides scientists with the platform they need to analyze genomic data, generate scientific breakthroughs, and experiment at scale, all in one unified ecosystem.
 In the GenRAIT ecosystem, scientists retain full autonomy and flexibility with regards to their data and analytics processes.
 image:
   url: /assets/images/image-c-02.png
-  alt: null
+  alt:
 recommended-posts: []
-metadata: null
+category: use-cases
+seo:
+  title: "Case Study: GenRait Leverages Filecoin for Genomic Data Storage"
+  description:
+    GenRait leverages Filecoin for greater visibility, access, and storage of genomic data.
+Read the full case study.
 ---

 **Key highlights:**